 Take my hands off of your eyes too soon"

-'The Time Has Come Again', from the Last Shadow Puppets album is another gem – it reminds me of the kind of half-poems, half-lyrics Paul Weller reels off in his more whimsical moments.
+'The Time Has Come Again', from the Last Shadow Puppets 2008 album is another gem – it reminds me of the kind of half-poems, half-lyrics Paul Weller used to reel off in his more whimsical moments.
 Like Weller, it's unreservedly, proudly English too, which is another Alex trait.
-It always amuses me when people say they've 'gone American' and you hear him singing in full-on northern brogue (the use of "summat" in 'Do I Wanna Know?' being the most recent example).
+It always amuses me when people say Arctic Monkeys have 'gone American', yet you still hear him singing in full-on northern brogue (the use of "summat" in 'Do I Wanna Know?' being the most recent example of that).

-Again, I could go on about the love thing here, quoting bits from 'Stuck On The Puzzle', 'Reckless Serenade', 'Cornerstone', 'That's Where You're Wrong' and more.
-Actually, fuck it, I will quote that last one:
+I could go on about the love theme endlessly here, quoting bits from 'Stuck On The Puzzle', 'Reckless Serenade', 'Cornerstone' and many more.
+They're all great, but the two verses from 'That's Where You're Wrong' pasted below are particularly wonderful:

 "Jealously in technicolor

 Fear by name, love by numbers